zuntaalejandra/python-challenge/PyPoll/README.md

 # python-challenge
 Using python code, we analize data into a csv file with voting results.
-The program find the different candidates found in the file, and count the votes for each one.
-Finally, there will be a summary of the results on screen and in a output data file.
+The program find the different candidates registered in the file, and count the votes for each one.
+Finally, there will print a summary of the results on screen and in a output data file.
 you must run  python file named main.py

 The input data is Resources\election_data.csv